 Common dog breeds affected by brachycephalic airway syndrome:

 - Boston Terrier

 - Excessive panting

 - Exercise intolerance

 - Difficulty breathing during sleep

-- Turns blue and passes out from lack of oxygen
+- Turning blue or passing out from lack of oxygen

-- B. The elongated soft palate trimmed for a more appropriate length, as to not interfere with normal air flow.
+The elongated soft palate can be trimmed to the correct length, as to not interfere with normal air flow.

-- C. The everted laryngeal saccules removed for better flow.
+The everted laryngeal saccules can be removed for better flow.

 Surgery on the structures can worsen swelling, making breathing difficult and oxygen support necessary during a post-operative period.
 All dogs require a minimum of 24-hour supervision monitoring respiratory rate and effort monitored.
 Steroids may be given to help reduce inflammation.
 A temporary tracheostomy tube can be placed into the main windpipe until swelling resolves.